 If you are a Massachusetts resident trying to translate this, let me try it again here.

-Our view, this is Murphy, Tim Murphy, who served as Romney's state health and human services uh secretary.
+Our view, this is Murphy, Tim Murphy, who served as Romney's state health and human services secretary.

-Our view is that when we signed the law was that all benefits would be for people in the Commonwealth who were here legally.
+Our view is that when we signed the law, was that all benefits would be for people in the Commonwealth who were here legally.

 And that's supported by the language in the law.